 Principal Investment Strategies

 The Fund employs an indexing investment approach designed to track the performance of the FTSE Global All Cap ex US Index, a float-adjusted market- capitalization-weighted index designed to measure equity market performance of companies located in developed and emerging markets, excluding the United States.
-The Index includes approximately 5,715 stocks of companies located in 45 countries.
+As of October 31, 2017, the Index includes 5,902 stocks of companies located in 46 countries, and the largest markets covered in the Index were Japan, the United Kingdom, Canada, France, Germany, and China (which made up approximately 17%, 13%, 7%, 7%, 7%, and 6%, respectively, of the Index’s market capitalization).
 The Fund invests all, or substantially all, of its assets in the common stocks included in its target index.

 An investment in the Fund could lose money over short or even long periods.
 You should expect the Fund’s share price and total return to fluctuate within a wide range.
 The Fund is subject to the following risks, which could affect the Fund’s performance: